TFBoys: Artistry

+Impact

 TFBoys is considered to be one of the most popular Chinese boy bands and is seen as a Chinese pop-culture sensation.
 Since their debut in 2013, they have won many major music awards and earned more than 200 million Weibo followers combined.
 Their sales of band merchandise average more than $17 million per month.
 Their success was attributed to their fresh school-boy looks, which filled the void of young male idol groups in China; as well as their "wholesome and boy-next-door" image.
-Their impact has extended beyond the music industry, with their members appearing in films, television shows as well as commercial films.

 Due to their image, the group has won a large number of "mother fans", women in their mid–20s to 60s who have developed maternal instincts for the boys.

-The group has also amassed a large number of international fans due to their catchy music and versatile talents.
-The group has contributed in building China's "soft status", by influencing many fans around the world to learn Chinese.

-With increased popularity and influence, the group now promotes philanthropic causes.
-Its members have set up charitable foundations to support education in rural areas and promote environmental protection.
-The group was ranked No. 1 on the 2017 Charitable Celebrity List in China.

 Politics

 The government supports the boy band group, which has been featured for four consecutive years (2016–2019) on the CCTV New Year's Gala.
 The Communist Youth League’s official Weibo account often promotes the group’s activities.
-On the International Children’s Day in 2015, the Communist Youth League released a video featuring TFBoys singing "We Are the Heirs of Communism", the song of the Young Pioneers.
+On International Children’s Day in 2015, the Communist Youth League released a video featuring TFBoys singing "We Are the Heirs of Communism", the song of the Young Pioneers.
 They have been selected as a brand ambassador of China's 2020 Chinese Mars Mission.
 The band is part of the government's efforts to promote its policies among China's youth.
 Critic Zhu Dake sees the boy band as serving to provide modernized propaganda.